wangshaocong92/develop/doc/doc/cla.md

 where each $A \circ B_{k}$ is defined as in Definition 2.13.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Theorem-2-18-Composition-General-Case "Theorem 2.18 Composition - General Case"){.headerlink}Theorem 2.18 Composition - General Case {#Theorem-2-18-Composition-General-Case style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Theorem-2-18-Composition-General-Case "Theorem 2.18 Composition - General Case")Theorem 2.18 Composition - General Case

 In the situation of Definition 2.17, we have that $f_{A \circ B} = {\hat{f}}_{A} \circ f_{B}$.